Skip to main content

 Praful Itankar

-Praful Itankar is a technical consultant with over 7 years of experience in cloud technologies.
+Praful Itankar is a Senior Technical Consultant with over 9 years of experience in MultiCloud and DevOps technologies.
 He looks forward to sharing his knowledge on the latest technology trends through blogging.

 More from this Author